A cheat-sheet for Haskell & PureScript typeclasses

 fmap (+) (Just 2) <*> (Just 3)

-lift into the functor, you end up with f (b -> c)
+lift into the functor, you end up with f (b -> c), then to apply

 Monad